 After I had him, something about my body was not right.
 I didn’t feel right, was extremely tired, crying all the time, and working out 5 days a week and I was not losing an ounce of weight – I was so frustrated.
 When Camden was about 8 months old, I went to my OBGYN and they suggested I get my thyroid checked out.
 I knew what this was because both my twin sister and mom have a hypo-active thyroid.
 They tested my levels and couldn’t believe the results.
 A normal active thyroid is between 0.4 – 4 TSH.
 My level was at 36!!
 They immediately put me on Synthroid and diagnosed me with postpartum hypo-active thyroid.
 They kept having to adjust my levels every month to help bring my thyroid back to normal and this took about 3-4 months.

 After all of this happened, we were also starting to think about trying to have another baby.
 We started trying in March of 2016 and I got pregnant right away (I used ovulation tests and my period was now back to normal).
 We were so excited.
 But that excitement faded when around 6 weeks I started to bleed again…and I just knew.
 I was able to pass naturally and the Doctor said we could try again.
 For the next few months we tried again, would get pregnant (positive pregnancy test), and would lose the fetus around 6-7 weeks every single time – we had 3 miscarriages in total.
 We were devastated.
 My OBGYN suggested I go to a specialist and gave me a Dr. in Greenwich.
 This Doctor was the least personable doctor I had ever met and even criticized me that I probably didn’t have any miscarriages because I had never gotten blood work done and that I was exaggerating…with a little laugh in his voice.
 I was mortified and I started to cry right in front of him.
 I was very close to telling him to “F off” and I stormed out of the office hysterical and called my husband.
 We had a very deep conversation that night and I knew in my heart that I should get a second opinion.
-My friend suggested RMA (Reproductive Medicine Associates) and I met with a doctor there the next week.
-It was like a 180!
-She was amazing and talked us through everything.
-We both got blood work done to make sure it wasn’t a chromosome issue and she told us that week to try again.
+My friend suggested RMA (Reproductive Medicine Associates) and I met with a doctor (Dr. Murdock) there the next week.
+It was like a 180 experience!
+She was so amazing and talked us through everything.
+We both got a ton of blood work done to make sure it wasn’t a chromosome issue and she told us that week we could try again.
 We tried again and they put me on progesterone.
 A few weeks later I got a positive test!
 We were excited, but still nervous.
 I went in every other day for blood work and my HCG levels were rising and doubling.
 Around week 9, they felt very positive that this was a viable pregnancy and I “graduated” back to my regular OBGYN.
 I was still considered high risk because of my 3 previous miscarriages, so I went in for more ultrasounds than normal.
 At week 12, they were able to tell through an ultrasound what our baby was and we soon learned that we were having a girl.
 I will never forget that moment with my husband…listening to my gut, getting a second opinion, and having the Dr. tell us to try again gave us the ability to get pregnant again with a healthy baby girl.